wenjian80/soak8_lab/prereq.md

 # 1. Oracle account

+[The below steps are not required any more, have push the image into docker hub instead]

  1. An oracle account need to be created. https://profile.oracle.com/myprofile/account/create-account.jspx
  2. Login to https://container-registry.oracle.com,
  3. Click on middleware->soasuite and  accept the agreement.
 You have to see the green tick shown below.